zzef/pillow/README.md

 - Rasterization and color interpolation
 - Depth-buffering (Now renders solid wireframes)
 - Back-face culling
-- Flat shading using the phong reflection model
+- Gouraud shading using the phong illumination model

 ## How to run
 You will need linux to run.
 Please do the following to run the demo: